Aderemi554/Exercises/README.md

 # Strive
-This repository contains all the exercises and projects for strive school.
+ repository contains all the exercises and projects for strive school.